 Need a buddy?
 We have one to help you!

 Have a cool business idea, but no clear-cut image of it yet?

-IdeaBuddy can help you not only shape the idea but go through all of the above business development phases as well!
+IdeaBuddy can help you not only shape the idea but also guide you through all of the steps to start a small business.

 Once that aha! moment lights the spark, all you have to do is let our tools do the necessary calculations to forecast your success — and provide advice and solutions if something needs improvement.

 Because the best ideas are sometimes as simple as that.